dchambers/dchambers.github.io/_posts/articles/2014-11-3-driving-multiple-monitors-on-an-optimus-laptop.md

 ## Conclusion

-If you've read this far then I hope you've found all of this information useful, even if you didn't manage to achieve the multi-monitor set-up you've been looking for.
-Although we also seem to be going backwards in some respects (the [Gnome 3.10 regression](https://bugzilla.gnome.org/show_bug.cgi?id=739865) and the [Ubuntu 14.10 Optimus regression](https://bugs.launchpad.net/ubuntu/+bug/1388647)), there have also been lots of positive steps forward, for example:
+If you've read this far then I hope you've found all of this information useful, even if you still didn't manage to achieve the multi-monitor set-up you've been looking for.
+Although we seem to have gone backwards in some respects (the [Gnome 3.10 regression](https://bugzilla.gnome.org/show_bug.cgi?id=739865) and the [Ubuntu 14.10 Optimus regression](https://bugs.launchpad.net/ubuntu/+bug/1388647)), there have been more positive steps forward, and things look set to keep getting better.

-  1. [Linux Kernel 3.12](http://www.phoronix.com/scan.php?page=news_item&px=MTQ0ODM) is able to automatically power down the discrete GPU when not in use.
-  2. [Linux Kernel 3.16](http://www.phoronix.com/scan.php?page=article&item=nouveau_try_linux316&num=1) contains experimental power management code for Nouveau.
-  3. [Linux Kernel 3.17](http://nouveau.freedesktop.org/wiki/Optimus/) contains DRI3 support, which allows more performant 3D render off-loading.
-  4. [Nouveau 1.0.11](http://www.phoronix.com/scan.php?page=news_item&px=MTc3ODA) provides hardware accelerated 2D rendering.
-  5. [Nvidia 319.12 Beta](http://www.phoronix.com/scan.php?page=news_item&px=MTM0NzE) adds limited support for RandR 1.4.

-Ubuntu 14.10 even has almost all of the requisite parts (apart from a 3.17 kernel) to provide very good multi-monitor support, so that if we could rally around the regressions that still exist, we might hopefully expect that Ubuntu 15.04 works a treat!
+After lots of searching, I've finally found a workable stop-gap that works for me, and hopefully you're able to find the same.